dallo7/Audio-Annotaion-App-Using-Audio2Vec/README.md

-# This is a plotly Dash Demo for using the Audio2Vec package for annotation!
+# This is a plotly Dash Demo for using the Audio2Vec package for annotation and Encoding!

-# Voice Classification Tool
+# Audio Annotation and Encoding Tool

 ## Dash Community!